Global Bakes

 Most sugar cookie recipes contain some type of rising agent, such as baking powder or baking soda.
 It is also a common practice to cream the butter and sugar together in the first step of most cookie recipes to whip air into the cookie dough.
 This creates lift while the cookies bake.

 This recipe has skipped both of those steps.
-There are no rising agents and the butter and cream cheese are mixed together until smooth and then mixed the sugar just until combined.
+There are no rising agents, and the butter and cream cheese are mixed until smooth and then the sugar just until combined.

 Because of this, the cutout cookies will stay the shape that you cut them into when they are baked.